jnozzi/cocoadev.com/markdown/CSourceImage.md

-how do I make a General/NSImage from a C-Source image? (like the ones you can make with GIMP or General/GraphicConverter)
+how do I make a NSImage from a C-Source image? (like the ones you can make with GIMP or GraphicConverter)

 I have a struct like this: